j1010756/Monthly-Creations/README.md

     - -sS for a TCP SYN scan to identify open ports
     - -A for an aggressive scan, which combines version detection, OS detection, and more
     - -sn for a ping scan to quickly check host availability
-- Allows users to save results into a file with time-stamped information for audit and tracking purposes
+- Allows users to save results into either text, CSV, or JSON files with time-stamped information for audit and tracking purposes

 ## Installation